 - They clearly outline and disclose all fees and terms of the home equity loan.
 In fact, it’s one of the most transparent companies you’ll find anywhere.

 Where they can improve:

 - Despite their availability, customers across the board only give them an average rating on customer service.

-- Their rate generator will not allow you to change the repayment term, which is unusual in the industry.
+- Their rate generator will not allow you to change the repayment period, which is unusual in the industry.

 Where they shine:

-- Lower rates than Bank of America (fixed can be as low as 2.5%).
+- Low interest rates (fixed rates can be as low as 2.5%).

 - Strong customer service reviews across the board, and the option to chat online.

-- Just like Bank of America, they are very transparent about every fee and term that goes along with the loan.
+- They are very transparent about every fee and term that goes along with the home equity loan.
 It’s right there right in the open.